ryan-weil/ryan-weil.github.io/_posts/2024-02-25-AGENT-TESLA-1.md

 ![alt text](/images/at1/image-12.png)

-This Assembly that was loaded here with the odd symbol as the name is actually part of DeepSea Obfuscator's resource encryption.
+This assembly that was loaded here with the odd symbol as the name is actually part of DeepSea Obfuscator's resource encryption.
 In the screenshot of the decompiled output of DLL that de4dot cleaned, it decrypted the resource and removed that portion of the code.
 Thus, we can simply continue on to the next `Assembly.Load()` which should be the same as the first one in the de4dot-cleaned DLL (called on line 23).

 ![alt text](/images/at1/image-13.png)